corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/persistence/query-api.md

 If you want to post-process `VaultState` entities directly, you can implement `CustomQueryPostProcessor` and the inputs will be the raw named-query `VaultState` entities.

-## How to query for states if your state does not have a mapped schema?
+## Query for states when your state does not have a mapped schema

 Creating your own query using the `@NamedQuery` annotation is relevant when you have defined an entity.
 For example, a state that implements `QueryableState` which has a mapped schema entity defined.